trip5/Matrix-Fonts/README.md

 ## 8-Series Fonts
 Suitable when using the full height of an 8-row matrix - contains the entire Latin Supplement and Extended characters and a bunch of currency characters

+Sorry to Europeans for now but it appears my encoding is broken... it may not work for all those extended characters...
+I'll fix it ASAP.

 When using EsphoMaTrix, check that this is in your yaml:
 ```
 ehmtx: